linkml/schema-automator/README.md

 ## Installation

-`linkml-model-enrichment` and its components require Python 3.9 or greater.
+`schema-automator` and its components require Python 3.9 or greater.

 ```bash
 chmod 755 environment.sh